PROG7311-VCDN-2024/MathApp/Guides/BuildingCalculate.md

-## Building out the History Functionality
+## Building out the Calculate Functionality

 1. Add a `MathController.cs` to your Controllers folder and include the following code (we will add more):
     ```